 Need some new meal inspirations for some snacks for your kids?
 Here are some delicious and healthy finger foods your kids are sure to love!

 It’s very normal for children to love sweet treats, but it is also important to teach our kids healthy eating behavior.
 Fortunately, you don’t have to pick one or the other.
-Here are some ideas that combine the best of both: healthy finger foods!
+Here are some ideas that combine the best of both: healthy finger foods for kids!

 Children love foods they can eat with their fingers.
 Chopped vegetables or fruits cut into fun shapes are a great alternative to processed snacks.
 For example, you can cut some bell peppers, carrots, or cucumbers.
 You can also chop up apples and cut strawberries in two.

 Some children tend to avoid some of these at first, but you can easily figure out which kind of vegetables and fruits your kids like.
 Eat together with your children because by watching you, they might become more comfortable with these new foods.

-Nuts are a perfect, healthy finger food.
+Nuts are perfect, healthy finger foods.
 They are not only tasty but also full of essential fatty acids.
 These finger foods contain important fibers as well as proteins.
-Walnuts, hazelnuts, pecan nuts, brazil nuts and more are also filled with many vitamins like Vitamin E and selenium.
+Walnuts, hazelnuts, pecan nuts, brazil nuts, and more are also filled with many vitamins like Vitamin E and selenium.